OfficeDev/Interop-TestSuites/FileSyncandWOPI/Docs/FssWopiTestSuiteSpecification.md

 ### Message structures

-Becuase the C\# proxy class is used by the MS-FSSHTTP-FSSHTTPB test suite and the MS-WOPI test suite.
-So the C\# proxy class is defined in the common library.
+Because the C\# proxy class is used by the MS-FSSHTTP-FSSHTTPB test suite and the MS-WOPI test suite, it is defined in the common library.

 Adapters